Skip to content

 Use the AddBackgroundService<T> extension method.

-var hostBuilder = new new WispHostBuilder();
+var hostBuilder = new WispHostBuilder();

 hostBuilder.AddBackgroundService<HelloWorldBackgroundService>();